trograin/Next_Auth_Login_App/README.md

 Here you will add your providers.
 You will find Documentation at https://next-auth.js.org/getting-started/introduction

 ## files added for Auth
-In your app you will be adding options.ts inside /api/auth/[...nextauth]options.ts
+In your app you will be adding options.ts inside src/api/auth/[...nextauth]options.ts

 Providers can be found her:
 https://next-auth.js.org/providers/github

+# Locking down the Whole app
+Adding middleware.ts in the root of the app with the oneliner found in it, lets you protect the whole app with NextAuth.js

+If adding a matcher to the middleware, you can choose what pages will be protected by NextAuth

 ## Getting Started